The mission of CALS Global is to facilitate and expand international activities among CALS faculty, staff and students.

 - We have an obligation to educate our students about the world outside the United States.

-CALS IP office seeks to facilitate the utilization of its core missions of research, education, and outreach to develop academic partnerships that effect positive change in the world.
-CALS IP is working to develop programs that contain elements of these overlapping areas, with learning, discovery and engagement informing and strengthening our efforts.
+CALS Global office seeks to facilitate the utilization of its core missions of research, education, and outreach to develop academic partnerships that effect positive change in the world.
+CALS Global is working to develop programs that contain elements of these overlapping areas, with learning, discovery and engagement informing and strengthening our efforts.

 Today, significant international involvement is found in nearly all the CALS departments.
 Many faculty conduct collaborative research with international colleagues and the college has been called the “most international college on campus” because of the high number of graduate students from abroad.
 New opportunities continue to evolve in countries like China, Costa Rica, Ethiopia, India, Japan, Mali, Mexico and other parts of Central America, Thailand, Uganda and other countries in sub-Saharan Africa.

-The CALS International Programs office continues to plays different roles in different activities, working with faculty and staff to identify international research opportunities, helping to write proposals for funding, developing institutional linkages, and sometimes just cheering from the sidelines.
+The CALS Global office continues to plays different roles in different activities, working with faculty and staff to identify international research opportunities, helping to write proposals for funding, developing institutional linkages, and sometimes just cheering from the sidelines.